nuhame/mlpug/README.md

 ```

 ### Usage with PyTorch
-When you want to use MLPug with PyTorch, you will need to install it:
+When you want to use mlpug with PyTorch, you will need to install it:
 ```
 pip install torch torchvision
 ```

 ### Usage with Tensorflow
-When you want to use MLPug with Tensorflow, you will need to install it:
+When you want to use mlpug with Tensorflow, you will need to install it:
 ```
 pip install tensorflow
 ```

 ## Hello World!
-This is the Hello World of training with MLPug.
-You will see that the usage of MLPug with Pytorch and Tensorflow is
+This is the Hello World of training with mlpug.
+You will see that the usage of mlpug with Pytorch and Tensorflow is
 very similar.

 For details please see [tensorflow/hello_world.py](mlpug/examples/documentation/tensorflow/hello_world.py),